-Choosing a photo shoot location may seem like a big deal but it does not have to be difficult.
+Finding the perfect photoshoot location may seem like a big deal – but, it does not have to be difficult.
 A location usually drives some of the other decisions you will need to make about your shoot so it’s important to choose the right place (but it doesn’t have to be “perfect” – we’ll get into that later).
-Here are a few questions to ask yourself before you decide on a location:
+Here are a few questions to ask yourself before you decide on a location.

 What kind of “feel” or theme do I want?